 - Population size changes through births, deaths, immigration, and emigration

-- Abundance describes how many individuals are present
+- Abundance = how many individuals there are

 Abiotic and biotic factors